 Cash flow is the lifeblood of any business.
 For mature enterprises, the ebbs and flows of cash through the company require constant care and attention.
-For growing SaaS businesses, cash flow is even more critical - it determines the available futures and governs almost every decision.
-Optimising costs creates freedom of choice and creates time - time to grow, time to invest, time before raising more capital, time to course-correct, and time to think.
+Cash flow is even more critical for growing software businesses - it determines the available futures and governs almost every decision.
+Optimising costs creates freedom of choice and creates time - time to develop, time to invest, time before raising more capital, time to course-correct, and time to think.

 Cloud Cost Optimisation

 It is easy to fixate on the direct costs of your cloud environment, especially when they are a large and growing component of your monthly expenses.
-Cost savings is the primary goal, but optimisation – which is finding the optimal set of trade-offs – requires a holistic approach.
+Cost savings are the primary goal, but optimisation – finding the optimal set of trade-offs – requires a holistic approach.

 Types of Costs

-- Financial: The most visible yet sometimes deceptive costs.
+- Financial: These are the most visible yet sometimes deceptive costs.
 Visibility makes it the usual target for cost savings, but even substantial direct cost savings may leave higher intangible costs in the business.

-- Labour: Less visible but somewhat quantifiable.
+- Labour: These costs are less visible but somewhat quantifiable.
 Labour costs and cloud costs are typically the two largest cost centres in a SaaS company.
 Employees are a very valuable (and often scarce) resource.

 - Opportunity: Time is limited!
 Utilising time in the wrong way will limit growth.
 Even if reducing financial costs, time spent doing unnecessary or low-impact work could have been spent on more valuable activities, such as shipping more features, squashing bugs and winning new customers.

 - Technical Debt: Almost all SaaS companies have substantial technical debt, usually from optimising for time or convenience earlier in their growth journey.
 Companies implement fixes for the shorter term without giving longer-term needs much thought, and eventually, it catches up, often at a most inconvenient time.